4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.

 Yes.
 We would always recommend getting travel insurance well before your trip departure date.

 Wholesome.
-On this trip, ALL the accommodation is off-road.
+On this trip, the accommodation is off-road.
 So everything needs to be carried or flown in by helicopter.
 Therefore, evening meals are normally three-course affairs of high-energy alpine food.
 We sit at tables with the best views of any restaurant in the world and enjoy having earned our meals.
 That having been said, each hut stocks beers, local swiss wine, and soft drinks.
 Serves tea and coffee which you are welcome to partake of.
 We will also pass "Alpanages" and cafes for lunch which we will stop at and you will have your choice from the menu there.
 Local cheese is VERY popular (and very local).
-Sometimes you can meet the cow that gave the milk for your lunch 🐮.
+Sometimes you can meet the cow, goat or chicken that gave the milk/ eggs for your lunch 🐮.

 Absolutely, if you want to spend more time in Switzerland you can stay on Lake Geneva and enjoy the "Swiss Riveria" or ask about other extension possibilities.
 There is a charming guesthouse near the beginning and end of the tour called Heidi's GuestHouse , we can arrange to meet or drop you there.
 We also offer private guiding or more adventurous experiences like Via Ferrata.